 During our visit in April 2023, Sky Lagoon opened at 10 am.
 However, opening times may vary throughout the year.

-To ensure a smooth and enjoyable visit, it is highly recommended to book your Sky Lagoon ticket in advance online.
+To ensure a smooth and enjoyable visit, it’s highly recommended to book your Sky Lagoon ticket in advance online.

-When making your reservation, you will be able to select a specific time slot for your visit.
+When making your reservation, you’ll be able to select a specific time slot for your visit.

 By arriving early, you can take advantage of a quieter atmosphere and have more time to relax and enjoy the lagoon without larger crowds.